Reported speech in Chinese

 This page looks at the fluid nature of direct and indirect speech in Chinese as seen in a popular essay on the Internet.

 1. Introduction: Reported Speech in English

-In English, the difference between direct and indirect speech is linguistically clearly marked.
+In contemporary English, the difference between direct and indirect speech is linguistically clearly marked.

 Direct speech is an attempt (or purports to be an attempt) to quote what the speaker actually said.
 The use of pronouns, deixis, verb tenses, etc., follows what the speaker would have actually used.
 Depending on the delivery, a different tone of voice or intonation might be adopted to highlight the quoted content.
 In the written language, quotation marks (inverted commas) are used to set off quoted content.
 The following is an example of direct speech:

 Another expanded version is:

 He said, "I went there yesterday, if you don't mind!"